mattkwilson/bug-tracker/README.md

 stages.

 That is why I've created Bug Tracker, a simple bug tracking tool that allows the user to keep track of all the issues that are going on within their projects.
+Within Bug Tracker you can create profiles for all of your different projects.
-With no limit on the number of projects that can be handled at once.
-Within each individual project there are tools to **view all the current and past bugs**, including the ability to **add**, **modify** and **delete** issues as they are handled.
+For each individual project there are tools to **view all the current and past bugs**, including the ability to **add**, **modify** and **delete** issues as they are handled.
 With options for **sorting bugs by their severity** and **assigning tasks to team members**.
 All of this within a visually appealing and easy to use desktop application.